RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Taxa/Crocodylomorphs.md

 > > None
 >
 > > [!info] Creation Date
 > > c.
-BT 468
+BT 467

-Non-avian primarily semi-aquatic scaly archosaurs.
+Archosaurs which use little energy and are adapted for moist wet environments.
 # History

 # Classification